alshedivat/al-folio/_pages/about.md

 social: true
 ---

 Hello, I'm Chaitanya!
-I recently graduated from the Masters of Science in Language Technologies (MLT) program at the Language Technologies Institute, School of Computer Science, [Carnegie Mellon University](http://www.cmu.edu).
-I am joining the [Allen Institute for Artificial Intelligence](https://allenai.org){:target="\_blank"} this coming fall!
+I graduated from the Masters of Science in Language Technologies (MLT) program at the Language Technologies Institute, School of Computer Science, [Carnegie Mellon University](http://www.cmu.edu).
+I work at the [Allen Institute for Artificial Intelligence](https://allenai.org){:target="\_blank"} in the Mosaic (Commonsense Reasoning) Team with [Yejin Choi](https://homes.cs.washington.edu/~yejin/).

 At CMU, I worked at [Neulab](https://cs.cmu.edu/~neulab) with Professor [Graham Neubig](http://phontron.com).
 My research work has revolved around topics such as neural machine translation, multilingual models, deep structured prediction and graphical models.
 You can find my publications here on this website or on [Google Scholar](https://scholar.google.com/citations?user=s3MzzwwAAAAJ) for a more updated list.
-I am generally interested in machine learning problems applied to language and linguistics.
-Of late, I have been exploring hybrid models of probabilistic graphical models and neural networks.
+I am generally interested in machine learning problems applied to language and linguistics..
 <br>

 My email is `cmalaviy@cs.cmu.edu`.
 I'm always happy to discuss research, or just brainstorm ideas.